voiceflow-community/voiceflow-community.github.io/assets/readmes/httpstatus.md

 ## OpenAPI Documentation
 - Interactive docs available at [`/docs`](http://localhost:3000/docs) (port may vary).
 - Raw OpenAPI spec available at [`/openapi.json`](http://localhost:3000/openapi.json) and [`/openapi.yaml`](http://localhost:3000/openapi.yaml).
+- **The server URL in the docs is set by the `DOMAIN` variable in `.env` if provided, otherwise defaults to `http://localhost:PORT`.**
-- The docs always reflect the current server port.
+- The docs always reflect the current server port or domain.

 ---